 Passing Up the Tax Paperwork

-First, not filing and not paying are two very different violations, with different penalties.
+First, not filing and not paying are two very different violations with different penalties.
 If you don’t fill out the forms and send them in, the IRS can still determine your tax liability based on your W-2s, 1099s, or other tax documents.
-Whether you do your own taxes or a CPA arranges your taxes for you, passing the work on to the IRS might sound like the cheaper, easier, more attractive option.
-Leaving the work to the IRS requires no effort – but they’re not exactly going to look for extra deductions on your behalf.
-The final result will end up weighing heavily in their favor.

-The IRS will mail you a letter with its version of your tax return, and it requires that you either accept the tax return it sent, submit one that you completed, or fill out a form stating why you don’t need to file a tax return at all.
-You’ll have 30 days to respond to this letter.
-If you don’t respond, the IRS will send you another, harsher letter giving you 90 more days to respond.
+After they’ve done their calculations, the IRS mails you a notice of deficiency along with a substitute for return (SFR) — essentially its version of your tax return.
+It requires you to either accept the tax return it sent, submit one you completed, or fill out a form stating why you don’t need to file a tax return at all.
+You have 90 days to respond to the notice of deficiency.
+If you don’t, the IRS sends you a bill based on the SFR.
+If you don’t pay that bill, the IRS begins the collection process, which can result in financial penalties and criminal charges.

-Those 120 days might sound like a tax holiday, but during this time, your unpaid taxes rack up serious fees and interest charges.
-You’ll get slapped with a penalty of 5% of the unpaid amount for each month and part of a month that you don’t pay, up to a total of 25% of the original amount owed.
+- A failure-to-pay penalty of 0.5% of the unpaid amount for each month and part of a month you don’t pay, up to a total of 25% of the original amount owed.

-Though the financial charges for not filing or not paying on time are steep, you generally do not need to worry about major federal charges of tax evasion unless you’re intentionally avoiding them.
+Though the financial penalties for not filing or not paying on time are steep, you generally don’t need to worry about major federal charges of tax evasion unless you’re intentionally avoiding the IRS.
 Criminal tax evasion involves not only not paying your taxes, but also demonstrating a willful attempt to avoid paying and taking specific actions to avoid generating financial paperwork.
-These specific actions include tricks such as putting your assets in another person’s name, or receiving pay under the table to avoid getting a W-2.
+These specific actions include tricks such as putting your assets in another person’s name or receiving payments under the table to avoid getting a W-2.